uptonking/note4yaoo/lib-ui-spectrum-docs-architecture.md

 - Component
   - At the top is the component, which lives in each design system and composes all of these pieces together.
-  - It provides the theme and design system specific logic, and renders the actual platform elements.
+  - It provides the **theme and design system specific logic**, and renders the actual platform elements.
   - It applies styles, which could be implemented in many different ways (e.g. CSS classes, CSS-in-JS, etc.).
   - The component uses props returned by the behavior hook and state from the state hook to implement the visual appearance.
   - It spreads props returned from the behavior hook onto elements that it renders to apply semantics and interactions, and can use the state from the state hook to adjust its visual appearance.